Triamec/HelloWorld/README.md

 ## Run the *Hello World!* Application

-For the **Simulated** mode, simply clone the repository, open the solution and hit run.
+For the **Offline** mode, simply clone the repository, open the solution and hit run.

 **Connected** mode: